subh-775/Rice-Disease-Classification/README.md

+# 🌾 Rice Disease Classification

-# Phase 1: 🌾 Rice Disease Classification Using ResNet50
+# Phase 1:  Using ResNet50
 This project utilizes deep learning and Transfer Learning with ResNet50 to classify rice crop diseases.

 ## 🪶 Usage